❝ there is no best treatment but there is

 If you are choosing a self directed programme then your general practitioner is still able to help with health checks and some medications.
 Not all general practitioners will offer to help with addiction treatments such as detoxification or relapse prevention, but many will.

-If you want to pay for private health checks then search online for companies that provide this service in the form of running blood tests which are interpreted by doctors (they will need to know about your drinking or drug use).
-You can often get blood by a finger prick or go to a clinic to have a sample taken.
+If you want to pay for private health checks then search online for companies that provide this service in the form of running blood tests which are interpreted by doctors - they will need to know about your drinking or drug use.